*INDIVIDUAL RESULTS WILL VARY.

 - TCA Peeling will cause increased Collagen formation and more youthful alignment of Collagen bundles in your skin.

 - TCA Peeling will not cause a burn injury unless negligently applied.

 While TCA Peeling is available to almost everyone, skin type and coloring are important considerations when it comes to Phenol Peels.
 The best candidates are usually those with fair, thin skin that have a tendency toward fine facial wrinkling.
 Phenol Peel is not recommended for highly pigmented skin, such as with Asian, African American and Mediterranean complexions.

 Phenol Peeling is very deep.
 Unlike a TCA Peel, it will usually cause a hypopigmentation (lighter skin tone) or inability to tan.
 Your healing will also occur over many months.
-The redeeming quality of Phenol Peeling is its depth; being more aggressive, it can remove deeper wrinkles and facial imperfections.
+The redeeming quality of Phenol Peeling is its depth; being more aggressive, it can reduce deeper wrinkles and facial imperfections.

-Nonetheless, TCA Peels are almost as effective when it comes to wrinkle removal, when done at a suitable depth.
+Nonetheless, TCA Peels are almost as effective when it comes to wrinkle reduction, when done at a suitable depth.
 Plus, your risks are much less severe.
 And for those who have really deep wrinkles, why not consider Vertical Facelift?

-Non-Surgical Facelift (Exoderm Technique)
+Non-Surgical Facelift (Exoderm Technique